There Is Actually Good News About Bipolar Disorder

 Bipolar Disorder is a Common Disorder

 Bipolar disorder is not a rare medical condition.
 At least 1 out of every 100 people have bipolar disorder, and the percentage could be as high as 3 out of every 100.
 Doing the arithmetic, that calculates to 75 million to 225 million people worldwide.
 These are not small numbers.
-There are many people with bipolar disorder.
+Many people have bipolar disorder.

 Once Bipolar Disorder Starts It Lasts a Lifetime

-Bipolar disorder is the way a person’s brain is built, the way the cells and circuits connect and react.
-It’s a lifelong illness.
+Bipolar disorder is the way that a person’s brain is built, the way the cells and circuits connect and react.
+It’s a lifelong medical condition, a brain dysfunction.
 Mania follows depression and depression comes after mania.
 There might or might not be a time of normal mood in between the mania and depression, as the individual goes from one mood extreme to the other.
 The right medication and quality psychotherapy throughout their life is the best path to a productive, enriched life.
 And, quality psychotherapy is not with any random therapist on the next corner.
 The therapist needs to be well-trained, experienced, conscientious, and, well, likable.
 The person with bipolar disorder has to like meeting and working with them.

 The Cause of Bipolar Disorder Is Not Known

 No clear and single cause for bipolar disorder has been found.
-There are risk factors that add up to make the likelihood of a person having bipolar disorder higher.
-A family history of bipolar disorder or schizophrenia, for example, and adverse life events at any age, but especially in childhood or adolescence.
+There are risk factors that add together to make the likelihood of a person having bipolar disorder higher.
+A family history of bipolar disorder or schizophrenia, for example.
+And, adverse life events at any age, but especially in childhood or adolescence.